 Critical facilities such as hospitals, nursing homes or assisted living facilities, fire stations, police stations, emergency shelters, evacuation routes and infrastructure providing water, sanitation, and power services must be able to withstand higher-magnitude events beyond 1 percent AEP floods.
+Critical facilities which either serve a low- and moderate income area or that primarily benefit lowand moderate- income households will be included in meeting the low- and moderate- income expenditure requirement.
 Many existing critical facilities serving Louisiana residents are currently at significant flood risk, thereby inhibiting emergency management procedures and delaying service continuity following a flood event.
 Using models created through the LWI, the state will analyze the impacts of potential sustained rainfall and multi-day tropical cyclone events and use such predictive data to (1) update state and local emergency response plans and (2) construct, retrofit and mitigate critical facilities to a minimum standard accounting for 0.2 percent AEP floods, thereby enabling continued functionality of infrastructure providing critical services under a range of scenarios.
 Projects funded under this program may present opportunities to reduce the potential for future flood damage through retrofits that conserve, restore or enhance their systems and/or that incorporate natural systems and proven flood mitigation techniques into developed areas to manage stormwater on-site.
 This program will utilize evidence-based techniques, watershed modeling and green infrastructure concepts to improve flood resilience at each site.
 Further, where practicable, these projects will provide a public education function as they illustrate best practices in stormwater and floodplain management techniques.